Enakkul Oruvan (1984 film): Plot

 Madan promises to get back all the property they have lost.
 In the struggle, Rajadurai kills Upendra's mother.
 Madan could not bear the death and he performs all the final rituals as her son.
 Madan understands all the illusions and feelings are because he is the reincarnation of Upendra.
 Rajadurai falls from the cable car and dies.
 With all the legal constraints are settled down, Devi gets back all the lost property of her husband.
 Devi who understands that Madan is her reincarnated husband, feels for a moment but unites Kalpana with Madan.

 Cast

 Production

 Enakkul Oruvan was a reimagining of the Hindi film Karz (1980), itself based on the American film The Reincarnation of Peter Proud (1975).
+The song "Enge En Kadhali" was shot at AVM Studios.

 Soundtrack

-The music was composed by Ilaiyaraaja.
-The song "Ther Kondu" is set in Hamsadhwani raga.
+The music was composed by Ilaiyaraaja, with lyrics by Vairamuthu.
+The song "Ther Kondu" is set in Hamsadhvani raga.
+The song "Engey Endhan Kadhali" is set in a mix of Abheri and Kharaharapriya, along with Sankarabharanam in the later stanzas.
 The highlight of the album was the disco song "Megam Kottatum".

-Reception
+Release and reception

+The film was released on 22 October 1984 during Diwali day.
 Kalki's critic said the film left them confused.